 In 2013, we acquired rights to our COMTi platform by means of an exclusive, worldwide license from Merck.
 COMT is an enzyme that is critical for the inactivation and metabolism of dopamine and its inhibition in the brain has potential applicability in treating subjects with neuropsychiatric conditions, including MDD, schizophrenia, Parkinson's disease and pathological gambling.
 We believe compounds from this platform increase dopamine levels in the prefrontal cortex, or PFC, which is the region of the brain that is responsible for working memory, attention tasks and decision making, all of which are human attributes that we collectively refer to as executive function.
-We have selected CERC-406 as our first preclinical lead candidates for treatment of various conditions where impaired executive function is a core symptom.
+We have selected CERC-406 as our first preclinical candidate from the COMTi platform.
+We anticipate establishing the data set necessary to select additional preclinical lead candidates for treatment of various conditions where impaired executive function is a core symptom, subject to the availability of funding.
 These programs will target the improvement of working memory and executive function, which are key components of cognition.